 Tourists flood the signal.
 Hawaii gets roughly [10 million] visitors a year.
 On a mainstream app in Waikiki, a large share of the profiles you see are people on vacation for a week.
 That's fine if you want a vacation fling, and genuinely bad if you're a local trying to build something.
 You spend your swipes on people who'll be gone by Sunday.

 Keep both of these in mind.
-They're why "the biggest app" isn't automatically "the best app" out here.
+They're why "the biggest app" isn't automatically "the best dating app in Hawaii."

 Best for: casual dating, the highest raw volume, visitors and locals mixing.